navigation

 Main Content

-1. Creating a new AWS Account
+1. Creating a New AWS Account

-2. Setting up MFA for the AWS Account root user
+2. Setting Up MFA for the AWS Account Root User

-3. Creating an Administrator Accounts and Groups
+3. Creating Administrator Accounts and Groups

-4. Getting support for Account Authentication
+4. Getting Support for Account Authentication

 5. Explore and Configure the AWS Management Console